softaccel/apiator.js/README.md

 # Apiator.js

-Apiator.js is a JavaScript library that provides an easy way to work with JSON API resources.
-It offers a simple interface for handling collections and items, with support for pagination, filtering, and sorting.
+Apiator.js is a JavaScript library that uses template-based rendering to display JSON API resources in your web applications.
+It combines the power of templating with a simple interface for handling collections and items, making it easy to present and manage API data with support for pagination, filtering, and sorting.

 ## Features